Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm

 \section{Acknowledgments}

-This work was supported partially from the Committee of Education, Democratic People's Republic of Korea, under the project entitled ``Ab Initio Calculation: Exchange and Correlation Effects''.
+This work was supported partially from the Committee of Education, Democratic People's Republic of Korea, under the project entitled ``Ab Initio Calculation: Exchange-Correlation Effects and Excited States''.
 We thank Profs.
-Il-Hwan Kim and Se-Hun Ryang from the University of Science for useful advice and help.
-We are grateful to Professor Il-Yong Kang from Kim Chaek University of Technology for helpful information and comment.
+Chol-Jun Yu and Hak-Chol Pak from Kim Il Sung University for useful advice and help.
+We are grateful to Prof. Il-Yong Kang from Kimchaek University of Technology for helpful information and comment.